 In IVF treatments, couples are given a report regarding the embryo quality and/or pictures of the transferred embryos by the centre they completed their treatment.
-If they have not been given a detailed embryo breakdown prior to or after the then they are unlikely to have any information about the status of the embryos from a scientific standpoint (embryo quality) from the pictures.
-However, these reports/pictures may be useful information for the next treatment stage in most cases, this is information found useful after a treatment resulting negative.
+If they have not been given a detailed embryo breakdown report prior to or after the transfer, couples can not get reliable/scientific information on the status just by the pictures.
+However, in most cases these reports/pictures can be useful for the next treatment stage, since the information found will be used for analyzing reasons behind negative result.

 Embryo transfer procedure can be performed on different embryo development days (from the 2nd day of embryo development until the 5th or 6th day) depending on the course of IVF treatment.
 Second day of embryo transfer may be preferred in couples with low number of developed embryos (1 or 2 embryos) by considering that these embryos could develop better in their natural environment (uterus).
 However, in cases the number of embryos appearing to develop healthily is a higher amount, which means embryos can be kept and observed in the laboratory environment a few more days in order to select the embryo considered to have the highest chance of implantation to the uterus.
 The probability of implantation of the embryo(s) can be selected by monitoring the embryos on a daily basis and assessing their cell quality.